disturbing bollywood movies

 8. Black Friday (2004)

-Centred around the 1993 bomb blasts, Black Friday is based on a book by Hussain Zaidi titled Black Friday: The True Story of the Bombay Bomb Blasts.
-Delineating the gruesome events that transpired over a single day and changed Mumbai forever, Anurag Kashyap’s screen adaptation is a riveting, realistic, true-to-life depiction of the inhumane brutality.
+Centred around the 1993 bomb blasts, Black Friday is based on Hussain Zaidi’s book titled Black Friday: The True Story of the Bombay Bomb Blasts.
+Recounting the gruesome events that transpired over a single day and changed Mumbai forever, Anurag Kashyap’s screen adaptation is a riveting, realistic, true-to-life depiction of the inhumane brutality.
 Told from the perspective of all involved parties, from conspirators to victims, it involves a Rashomon-like approach, much like Talvar.

 The film premiered at the 2004 Locarno International Film Festival, where it was a nominee for the Golden Leopard.